trangnguyen250100/Python/README.md

 This repository contains projects that I have worked on using Python.
-- With the DataCrawl section, I use Python scripts to extract data from public sources and transform its format as needed.
+- The data is either sourced from public sources or transformed for security reasons.